-Course contents Cartesian and polar coordinates on the plane introduction to Course contents Cartesian and polar coordinates on the plane, introduction to the calculus of one variable and the method of the mathematical induction.
+Cartesian and polar coordinates on the plane, introduction to the calculus of one variable and the method of the mathematical induction.
 Functions of one variable, the conception of representation, limit and continuity, Boltzano's theorem.
-Derivative of functions of one variable, differentiation rules and total differential.
+Derivative of first or higher order of functions and geometrical meaning, derivation rules and total differential.
 Inverse and composite functions, parametric equations, complex forms and L' Hospital's rule.
-Monotony and extremities of functions of one variable.
+Analysis, monotony and extremities of functions, asymptotes.
 Fermat's theorem and theorems of mean value.
-Sequence, number series and convergence criterions.
-Series of functions, uniform convergence criterions and power-series.
-Generalized mean value theorem or Taylor's formula and local approximation of a function, binomial expansion.
+Sequences, number series and convergence criterions.
+Series of functions, uniform convergence criterions and power series.
+Generalized mean value theorem or Taylor's formula and local approximation of function, binomial expansion.
 Taylor's and Maclaurin's series, binomial series and convergence.
-Fourier's series and total approximation of a function.
-Applications of derivatives and curvature of a plane curve.
-Indefinite integral of functions of one variable and analytic techniques of integration.
-Riemann's integral, definite integral and numerical methods of integration.
+Fourier's series and total approximation of function.
+Applications of derivatives with the use of method of extremities for functions of physical interest, finding the curvature of a plane curve and introduction of ordinary differential equations, solution of homogeneous and non homogeneous equations with constant coefficients, Euler's method for determination of coefficients.
+Indefinite integral of functions and several analytic techniques of integration.
+Riemann's integral, definite integral and main numerical methods of integration.
 Generalized integrals and their relation with the series.
-Applications of integrals to the calculations of plane areas, curve's length, surface areas and domain volume by rotation.
-Vector analysis and vectors in space.
-Inner, exterior and mixed product, geometrical meaning.
-Limit, continuity and derivative of vector functions of one variable.
-Elements of the differential geometry of curves in space.
-Position vector of particle, vector velocity and acceleration.
-Unit tangential and unit perpendicular vector of curve.
-Coordinate system or trihedral Frenet-Serret, curvature and turning of curve.
-Recommended reading R.L.
-Finney, M.D.
-Weir and F.R.
-Giordano, "Thomas' Calculus" (M. Antonogiannakis), University of Crete Publications, Herakleion, 2012 (Eudoxos).
-K.E.
-Papadakis, "Applied Mathematics & Mathematica", Tziola Publications, Thessaloniki, 2012 (Eudoxos).
-Teaching and learning methods Teaching (3 hours/week): lectures using blackboard of the theory and its application to typical mathematical problems of Chemical Engineering.
-Recitation (2 hours/week): solving on the blackboard exercises concerning mainly mathematical applications of the science of Chemical Engineering.
-Assessment and grading methods Written examination (100% of the final mark).
-Language of instruction Greek Course URL None
+Applications of integrals to the calculation of plane areas, curve's length, surface areas and domain volumes by rotation.
+Introduction of plane vectors and the meaning of the third spatial dimension.
+Inner, exterior, mixed and doubleexterior product, geometrical meaning.
+Matrix theory and square matrices, determinant and inverse matrix.
+Vector spaces of functions, vectors and matrices, linear dependence and independence, vector subspaces, basis and dimension, extension and change of basis in a particular vector space.
+Homogeneous and non homogeneous systems of linear equations, solution with Gauss' deletion method.
+Spectral analysis of matrix, in spaces of finite dimensions, eigenvalues and eigenvectors or characteristic magnitudes and physical Cayley-Hamilton's theorem.
+Algebraic geometric multiplicity of eigenvalues, diagonalization of square matrix.
+Degenerate eigenvalues, degeneration degree and generalized eigenvectors, Jordan's matrix.
+Generalization of inner product, the meaning of norm, distance and orthonormalization with Gram-Schmidt's method.